Sitecore/jss/docs/data/routes/docs/fundamentals/services/tracking/en.md

 ### Testing/Viewing Captured Data

 To see the data pushed by your tracking code, the easiest way is to use the [xProfile](https://doc.sitecore.net/sitecore_experience_platform/digital_marketing/experience_profile/experience_profile).
 Sitecore does not store or index the tracked data into xProfile until after the user session ends; thus it is essential to end your session to see the test data.
 The styleguide tracking example includes an example button that invokes the JSS tracker session abandon method that will cause an instant data flush.
 This can also be manually invoked on your Sitecore instance by visiting `/sitecore/api/jss/track/flush`.

-> * Because tracking data is submitted directly to a Sitecore service, you cannot use the JSS tracking API in [disconnected mode](/docs/fundamentals/application-modes).
-> * JSS tracking API is not working in [connected mode](/docs/fundamentals/application-modes) due to fact that the global and session cookies are not generated.

 ## Extension